laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-04-02-scalatron-on-cli.markdown

 ## Developing Scalatron bots on CLI

-The official Scalatron documentation tells you how to compile and develop bots with IntelliJ Idea.
+The official Scalatron documentation tells you how to compile and develop bots with IntelliJ IDEA.
 Here we go through an alternative (and I believe faster) way of developing bots.

 ### Creating new Scalatron project
-Create a new project directory for your bot.
+Create a new project directory for your bot:

 `mkdir MorningLightMountain && cd MorningLightMountain` (MorningLightMountain is a nefarious alien in Peter Hamilton's Commonwealth Saga, a science fiction book series.)